 * Click here for rating key

 Dry Creek Kitchen Restaurant Review: Dry Creek Kitchen has helped guide Healdsburg’s maturation into a restaurant destination.
 While it’s just one outpost in chef Charlie Palmer’s nationwide collection, it has a special mission --- to celebrate Sonoma County’s culinary richness.
 Sure signs he’s seriously seduced: transplanting his family from NYC to the neighborhood, and a weighty wine list exclusively drawn from Sonoma’s appellations (plus corkage waived for county-designated BYOs).
 And then there’s the progressive American menu: it ebbs and flows with what’s at the farmers market behind the restaurant and stays as lovingly local as possible.
 Crisp-skinned duck breast is paired with mini caramelized apple tarte and confit.
 Other dishes include carrot soup poured over a white poof of cardamom flan with candied ginger, and Pacific bass in sweet tarragon sauce with butter-glazed radishes.
-Occasional exceptions to the local rule are forgivable, such as with a duo of diver scallops seated atop picked cabbage and braised Midwest Kurobuta pork belly.
+Occasional exceptions to the local rule are forgivable, such as with a duo of diver scallops seated atop pickled cabbage and braised Midwest Kurobuta pork belly.
 A three-course “neighbors menu” woos local residents.
-In summertime, the sidewalk patio becomes the “it” place to dine, though tall glass doors fronting the entire room offer a spatial feel year round.
+In summertime, the sidewalk patio becomes the “it” place to dine, although tall glass doors fronting the entire room offer a colorful Plaza view year round.